nikcleju/SDP_Course/Labs/L09_QuantizationEffects_Octave.md

 	b.
 Computations with fixed-point 1S0I4F format, quantize by truncation
 	c.
 Computations with fixed-point 1S0I4F format, quantize by rounding

-1. In Matlab, write a script file to study the quantization of an audio signal `mtlb` signal on a fixed point binary format with $N=8$ bits.
+1. In Octave, write a script file to study the quantization of an audio signal on a fixed point binary format with $N=8$ bits.
     a.
 Load the audio signal `Sample.wav ` and keep only 3 seconds of the audio signal.
 Name this vector `x`.
     a.
 Plot the signal, and figure out if a sign bit is needed or not in the binary format
 	b.
 Find the maximum absolute value of the signal, and figure out